Skip to main content

 ExchangeEvent

-Represents events related to entity value data, with types (ExchangeEvent.EventType) such as: downlink (DOWN) and uplink (UP).
+Represents events related to entity value data.
+The event types (ExchangeEvent.EventType) include:

 The payload for ExchangeEvent is an ExchangePayload object.
-If the payload is defined using annotated entities, the entity class must extend ExchangePayload.
+If the payload is an annotation-defined entity, the entity class needs to inherit from ExchangePayload.

 ExchangePayload